 As you will see below, Stryd's reported pace and distance will be a far better representation of your true running speed.

-Why is this important for runners?
+Why is the correct indoor pace important for runners?

 Stryd bridges the gap between indoor and outdoor running for the first time.
 You can directly compare your running intensity from outdoors and bring it indoors to create a seamless training plan.
 This knowledge helps improve run training because runners can consistently improve and measure their performance year round.